timholy/ProfileView.jl/README.md

 ### Gtk Interface

-- Right-clicking on a bar will cause information about this line to be printed in the REPL.
+- Left-clicking on a bar will cause information about this line to be printed in the REPL.
 This can be a convenient way to "mark" lines for later investigation.

+- Right-clicking on a bar calls the `edit()` function to open the line in an editor

-- Click-drag lets you zoom in on a specific region of the image.
-Double-click to restore the full view.
+- CTRL-click lets you zoom in on a specific region of the image, and click-drag lets you pan the view.
 You can pan by scrolling the mouse (scroll=vertical, SHIFT-scroll=horizontal), and change zoom level with CTRL-scroll.
 You can also use your keyboard (arrow keys, plus SHIFT and CTRL modifiers).
+Double-click to restore the full view.

 - To use the Gtk interface in IJulia, set `PROFILEVIEW_USEGTK = true` in the `Main` module before `using ProfileView`.